 - Actually, this lie stems from our pride.
 There is no sin—NO SIN—too great for God’s forgiveness.
 Your sin is no exception.
 There may be life-long consequences, but God’s grace always offers forgiveness.

 - The Lord has given you the promise that if you have believed in Jesus who died for your sins, God has already accepted you.

 “Therefore there is now no condemnation for those who are in Christ Jesus.” —Romans 8:1

 Remember, you cannot out-sin the grace of God.
 God never abandons His children.

 In my next post, I’ll share four strategies to help combat these four lies.

 Question: What other lies do Christians struggling with sin believe?
-You can leave a comment by clicking here.
+To leave a comment, just click here.